RageLeague/ChallengeFight/README.md

 3. Clone this repository into that folder.
 4. The `modinit.lua` file should be under `.../mods/[insert_repo_name_here]`.
 5. Volia!
 Now the mod should work.

+# Updates

+## Update 1

+* Added a new challenge: Enhanced Automech Boss.
+(Defeat the Automech Boss.
+Except this time, he summons an Autodog every turn that protects him.)
+* Added icons to the challenge insurance condition and the disruptor summoner condition.
+* Change the condition type of the conditions to innate.